bagusbrontosie/machine-learning-with-minishift/README.md

 Once our network has been trained, it's time to save our model so we can use it later.
 Fortunately, this is a comparatively simple affair.

-Copy and paste the following line of code on a new line beneath our last snippet.
+The following line of code on a new line beneath our last snippet.

 ```python
     model.save('mnist.h5')